 Be careful while adding salt at each step.
-Because you are adding salt separately for the batter, filling, sauteing the greens, etc., there is a possibility of the final product becoming salty.
+Because you are adding salt separately for the batter, filling, sauteing the greens, etc., the final product could become too salty.
 So, at each step, add only the required portion of the salt.
-One more thing to remember is that leafy greens often are a bit salty on their own.
+Also, remember that leafy greens are often a bit salty on their own.

 |Serving size: 1|